Mikaela/mikaela.github.io/n/dns.md

     yourself, is there any cause for concern?
 You can always say it was someone using your open network?
 Or if this is a multi-user system like VPS running titlefetcher bot or Matrix homeserver, who knows who triggered the original queries and where?
+SteamOS?
+Speed over all as it's only used for gayming.
+Virtual machine lab?
+Who cares.
+Larger organization?
+That may be a big target?
   - How much does getting local content matter to you?
 More or less than increased resource use of contacting a server further away?
 Is private ECS an option? ([r/resolv.tsv](/r/resolv.tsv))